lastpeony/deepkinzeroserver/README.md

 server files for deepkinzero.

-go to https://github.com/tastanlab/DeepKinZero get the main code
+go to https://github.com/tastanlab/DeepKinZero get the main code. do required steps.

 copy this repos files to main repos files(replace)